Last Updated on September 18, 2025 by Jason

 The Naiad winding crown

 Early Omega Seamasters used an in-house self-sealing winding crown to improve water resistance.
-The Omega Naiad winding crown, introduced around 1957, used a spring-loaded gasket system to enhance water resistance.
-It was named after the nymphs in Greek mythology that lived in lakes, rivers, springs, and fountains.
+The Omega Naiad winding crown, introduced around 1937, used a spring-loaded gasket system to enhance water resistance.
+It was named after the nymphs in Greek mythology who lived in lakes, rivers, springs, and fountains.
 Unlike screw-down crowns, the Naiad crown featured a spring-loaded gasket system that compresses more tightly as water pressure increases.
 This offered convenience and improved performance.
 However, in shallow water, the pressure was insufficient to make a good seal at times and could result in leaking.
-It appeared in Seamaster and Constellation models, but its reliability depended on gasket condition and spring precision.
+The Naiad crown was first used in the Naiad and Medicus Naiad ranges in 1937.
+It later appeared in Seamaster and Constellation models, but its reliability depended on gasket condition and spring precision (Omega Seamaster at Chronopedia).

 Hippocampus logo

+Early Seamasters featured a blank case back.
+However, around 1955, the Seamaster name began to appear.
 The iconic Hippocampus logo on the case backs of Omega Seamaster watches was introduced in 1958.
 It was created by Italian engraver Jean-Pierre Borle, who worked with Omega to design a symbol reflecting the brand’s maritime heritage.
 The Hippocampus, a mythical sea creature with the head of a horse and the tail of a fish, symbolises the watch’s strong connection to the sea.
-According to legend, it is said that Poseidon, the god of the sea drove a chariot drawn by a hippocampus.
+According to legend, it is said that Poseidon, the god of the sea, drove a chariot drawn by a hippocampus.

 Omega chose this emblem to emphasise the Seamaster’s water resistance and suitability for aquatic environments.
 It also aligned with the line’s reputation as a professional diver’s watch.
 Borle drew inspiration for the logo from traditional designs found on Venice gondolas, which often featured similar sea creatures.
-The engraving became a lasting feature of Seamaster watches, representing durability, adventure, and the elegance of the ocean.
+The engraving became a lasting feature of Seamaster watches, representing durability, adventure, and the elegance of the ocean (Omega Seahorse Logo at SwissWatchExpo).

 Early Seamaster variations